 Inheritance Processing in Northern Cyprus

-How Inheritance is Processed in Northern Cyprus?
+How Is Inheritance Processed in Northern Cyprus?

-- Who is Eligible for Inheritance?
+- Who is entitled to inheritance?

-- Step-by-Step Procedure (Probate)
+- Step-by-step procedure (Probate)

-- Specifics: “Reserved Portion” and Foreigners
+- Specifics: “Reserved Portion” and foreigners

 - Executor.
 Appointed if the deceased left a will specifying a trusted person.